PowerShell/DscResources/CONTRIBUTING.md

 Composite resource (with a configuration and a .psd1 file) files must have the exact same name as the resource or they will not be able to be imported.
 Hence, composite resource files should not have the MSFT_ prefix (e.g. xResource.psm1).

 If you are adding a new resource to an experimental/preview module (module name starts with 'x'), the resource name must also start with 'x' (e.g. MSFT_xResource.psm1 or xResource.psm1).
-If you are adding a new resource to a high quality module (module name does not start with 'x' and ends with 'Dsc'), the resource name should not start with 'x' (e.g. MSFT_Resource.psm1 or Resource.psm1).
+If the module name does not start with 'x', the resource name should not start with 'x' (e.g. MSFT_Resource.psm1 or Resource.psm1).

-For clarity, any test or example files for the resource should be named to match the files for the same resource.
+AAny test or example files for the resource should be named to match the files for the same resource.
 For example, if the main resource file is named 'MSFT_xResource.psm1', then the unit test file should be named 'MSFT_xResource.Tests.ps1'.
+Consistent naming helps the review process.

 ## Submitting a New Resource Module
-If you would like a new DSC resource module added to the DSC Resource Kit, please check the [existing issues](https://github.com/PowerShell/DscResources/issues) in this repository first to make sure no one else is already working on a similar module.
-If someone is already working on a similar module, please leave a comment on the open issue or add a GitHub reaction to the top comment to **express your interest**.
-You can also offer help and use the issue to coordinate your efforts.

-If none of the existing module proposals or submissions are related to one you want, open a new issue in [this repository](https://github.com/PowerShell/DscResources/issues) with the following information:

-* What system will your module be managing?
-    - For example, [xActiveDirectory](https://github.com/powershell/xActiveDirectory) models and manages Active Directory
-* What resources you would like to be included in the new resource module?
-* Will your module include [MOF-based resources](https://technet.microsoft.com/en-us/library/dn956964.aspx) (compatible with PS/WMF 4.0 and 5.0+) or [class-based resources](https://technet.microsoft.com/en-us/library/dn948461.aspx) (only compatible with PS/WMF 5.0+)
-* Are you or will you be working on this module or would you like someone else to pick it up?

-Next, develop your new module in your own repository.
+This repository is **not** accepting new modules at this time.
+We reccomend authoring the resource in your own repository and [submitting it to the gallery](https://docs.microsoft.com/en-us/powershell/gallery/psgallery/creating-and-publishing-an-item) under your own name.
+However, feel free to bring up any modules you have authored during the [DSC Resoucrce Kit Community Call](https://github.com/PowerShell/DscResources/tree/master/CommunityCalls).

+## Developing a new resource

 Make sure to:

 * Follow the standard DSC Resource Kit module structure.